Dwwrider’s Guide on Art Commissions on deviantART (last revised September 2014)Introduction

 I have dozens of commission write ups saved on my computer.
 If you’re interested in any commissions I’ve posted, you can contact me with a note and I’ll see if I can accommodate any requests for additional examples.Phase 7: Payment

 This is an important concept to understand.
 There are no uniform rules governing art commissions on deviantArt.
 The commission system is entirely based on trust.
 Artists will post their payment instructions in their commission rules section.
 The rules are different for each artist and they’re designed to protect them and you from fraud.
 There are artists on dA who've completed a commission and never got paid, or vice versa, someone paid, but never got their picture.
 Artists dictate the terms of payment.
 There are no ands, ifs, buts, or arguments about that.
 Abide and follow their rules and practically everyone will prosper.

 You should expect to pay at least half of the commission up front

 .
 Some artists require the entire payment prior to starting.
 These are basic rules of engagement.
 Payment or partial payment guarantees the artist is compensated for their time and time is money.

-Here are some payment options that can be used: PayPal, United States Postal Money Order, Western Union wire transfer/money order, and Xoom.
+Here are some payment options that can be used: PayPal, United States Postal Money Order, Western Union wire transfer/money order, Xoom, and Amazon Payments.
 These are very good services to use because there are receipts proving payment was sent and receivership of payment.
 Each of these payment options have distinct advantages and disadvantages, which I will break down.

 , is an online payment service that requires a credit card and/or bank account and a valid e-mail account.
 This is the payment option that I prefer the most because the transaction is instant and there is a digital trail of information that proves payment was sent and received.
 PayPal is also free to use (for the commission buyer that is).
 However, a downside is not all users on dA have access to a PayPal account.
 Thus, it is important to know alternative forms of payment.
 Also, artists who receive payment will pay PayPal a set fee to receive their payments.